JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/Pahlavi_Texts_Part_2/Dadistan_i_Dinik_52.md

 [^2]: (181:2) Reading zednunand dûkhtâr, but, perhaps, this is a corruption of zednûnînî<i>d</i>âr, ‘a causer of purchase, a broker.’

 [^3]: (181:3) That is, ‘ready money.’

+[^1]: (182:1) That is, having made a bargain, he is not to be aggrieved at any unexpected excess of profit made in good faith by the other parties to the bargain; a rather high standard of commercial morality.